opencomputeproject/OCP-HM-MegaRAC_Community_Edition/README.md

 # OCP AMI OpenBMC

-The OCP AMI Openbmc project is forked from OpenBMC Linux distribution to support BMC functionality in OCP complaint platform.
+The OCP AMI Openbmc project is forked from OpenBMC Linux distribution to support BMC functionality in OCP compliant platform.
 It includes platform specific features and out-of-band remote management.

 Project uses same technologies as used by openbmc LF